Where Discover Financial Stands With Analysts | Benzinga

 |0

-In the last 3 months, 12 analysts have offered 12-month price targets for Discover Financial.
-The company has an average price target of $120.5 with a high of $150.00 and a low of $97.00.
+14 analysts offering 12-month price targets in the last 3 months for Discover Financial evaluate the company at an average price target of $121.5 with a high of $150.00 and a low of $97.00.

-This current average has increased by 8.75% from the previous average price target of $110.8.
+This current average represents a 8.89% increase from the previous average price target of $111.58.

 Analysts also give out recommendations like “buy”, “sell”, “hold”, or similar verbage for each stock based on their overall evaluations of the corres ponding company.
 A “buy” indicates that an analyst is optimistic about a stock’s short-term or mid-term growth, recommending traders to purchase the stock.
 Contrastingly, a “sell” means that an analyst believes the stock will trend downwards in that same time frame.
 A “hold” suggests that investors should not buy more of or sell any of the specified stock due to that analyst’s prediction of stagnation.